thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:33 PM 27 10 --> some error with following having username urvashirautela26
 -	04:48:53 PM 27 10 --> posted with username realshrutihaasan
 -	04:48:33 PM 27 10 --> posted with username kriti.sanon143
 -	04:47:37 PM 27 10 --> posted with username tamannaah.143